gfscott/eleventy-plugin-embed-everything/README.md

 https://www.youtube.com/watch?v=dQw4w9WgXcQ&list=RDdQw4w9WgXcQ&start_radio=1&t=1
 ```

-If you really want to get into the weeds, check the `validStrings` and `invalidStrings` that get checked in [`test.js`](test.js).
+If you really want to get into the weeds, inspect [`test/_inc/validUrls.js`](test/_inc/validUrls.js), which generates the comprehensive list of URL patterns that are explicitly tested.
 And if you run across a URL pattern that you think should work, but doesn’t, please [file an issue](https://github.com/gfscott/eleventy-plugin-youtube-embed/issues/new)!

 <span id="notes-and-caveats"></span>

 ## ⚠️ Notes and caveats

 - This plugin is deliberately designed _only_ to embed videos when the URL is on its own line, and not inline with other text.
-- To do this, it uses [a regular expression](https://regex101.com/r/wSkwtj/13) to recognize YouTube video URLs.
+- To do this, it uses [a regular expression](https://github.com/gfscott/eleventy-plugin-youtube-embed/blob/main/lib/spotPattern.js#L1) to recognize YouTube video URLs.
 Currently these are the limitations on what it can recognize in a Markdown parser’s HTML output:
   - The URL *must* be wrapped in a paragraph tag: `<p>`
   - It *may* also be wrapped in an anchor tag, (*inside* the paragraph): `<a>`
   - The URL string *may* have whitespace around it